Taha-Saifee53/wb-customer-management-services/README.md

 **Future Improvements**

-1. Add integration tests with Testcontainers for H2 & RabbitMQ
+1. Need to add integration tests with Testcontainers for H2 & RabbitMQ
-2. Add JWT/OAuth2 authentication with roles
+2. Need to add JWT/OAuth2 authentication with roles
-3. Add retry/confirmation mechanism for RabbitMQ
+3. Need to add retry/confirmation mechanism for RabbitMQ
-4. Add pagination, sorting, and filtering for list endpoints
+4. Need to add pagination, sorting, and filtering for list endpoints